ylu8888/SeaFair/README.md

 # 🌊 SeaFair

-**Full-stack platform to visualize & predict U.S. election results if the FRA would lessen Gerrymandering in Congressional elections**
+**Full-stack platform to visualize & predict U.S. election results if the Fair Representation Act (FRA) would lessen gerrymandering in Congressional elections**

 * 🗺️ Users can view fully interactive map at state, district, precinct levels.
 Used QGIS for geospatial mapping.